 King David wrote this psalm.
 It is said by some that he composed this psalm toward the end of his life, when he had finally repented for the mess that had been his life as king, having experienced redemption into innocence by the grace of God.
 But this man after God’s own heart did a Jekyll and Hyde kind of thing for most of his adult life.

 We know David to be a conquering hero that saved an entire nation when he cut off Goliath’s head and defeated the Philistines.
 He wrote Psalm 23 and 51 and 139… You know “Search me and know me” and “Create in me a clean heart” and “The Lord is my shepherd, I shall not want.”
 He wrote beautiful words that reach deep and touch souls.

 There was also the David that placed his carnal desires on a pedestal and pursued them relentlessly and ruthlessly.

 Read 2nd Samuel and you might wonder if David was a serial rapist of sorts.
 The women submitted, but what choice did they have, really?
-He had the capacity for murder, you think abusing women didn’t come easy for the king?
+He had the capacity to commit (or at least conspire to…) murder, do you think abusing women didn’t come easy for this king?

 And how about this passage from 2nd Samuel?